zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 #### Keyrings

-If you are using keyrings, verify that Zowe YAML references to `safkeyring` uses 2 slashes, not 4, such as `safkeyring://` instead of `safkeyring:////`.
+If you are using keyrings, verify that Zowe YAML references to `safkeyring` use 2 slashes, not 4, such as `safkeyring://` instead of `safkeyring:////`.

 #### Gateway z/OSMF service configuration